-The revenue requirement in Table 9-3 is then allocated to the cost components to calculate the wastewater bi-monthly service charge and rate.
+The revenue requirement in Table 9-3 is then allocated to the cost components to calculate the wastewater bi-monthly Sewer Service Charge and Usage Charge.
 Table 9-4 shows the revenue requirement allocation and the rate calculation.
 In lines 1 and 2, the operating and capital revenue requirement from the bottom of columns A and B in Table 9-3 are allocated to the cost components using the percent allocations shown at the bottom of Tables 9-1 and 9-2.
 Line 4 shows a portion of general costs re-allocated to the customer cost component so that the City can maintain revenue stability and collect a portion (29%) of the revenue requirement through a fixed charge.
 Line 5 shows the final allocation to the cost components.

-Line 7 shows the units of service, the total wastewater flow and number of accounts.
-The total cost by component in line 5 is divided by the units of service in line 7 in Line 10, which shows the resulting fixed charge and volumetric rate.
+Line 8 shows the units of service, the total wastewater flow and number of accounts.
+The total cost by component in line 5 is divided by the units of service in line 7 to arrive at line 10, which shows the resulting Sewer Service Charge and Usage Charge.